 Before a property can be let, there are several matters which the owner will need to deal with to ensure that the tenancy runs smoothly, and also that he/she complies with the law.
 If you require further advice or assistance with any matter, please do not hesitate to contact us.

 If your property is mortgaged, you should obtain your mortgagee's written consent to the letting.
 They may require additional clauses in the tenancy agreement of which you must inform us.
 We will assume this has been done unless you advise us otherwise.

 It is most important that a record of the property condition is made in order to avoid misunderstanding or dispute at the end of the tenancy.
-Without such safeguards, it will be impossible for the landlord to prove any loss, damage or significant deterioration of the property or contents.
-We take digital photographs of the property and provide the tenants with a copy.
+Without such safeguards, it will be difficult for the landlord to prove any loss, damage or significant deterioration of the property or contents.
+We take date stamped digital photographs of the property and provide the tenants with a copy.
 This provides an excellent record of the property condition prior to occupation and can be used as a point of reference to identify any dilapidations.